THINK EQUAL COVID-19 MESSAGE

 • Created over 80 original narrative books for children aged 3 to 6.

 • Devised a 3-day intensive Master Trainer course, and a 2-day teacher training course.

-• A presence in 13 countries: Argentina, Australia, Botswana, Canada, Colombia, India, Kenya, Mexico, Singapore, South Africa, Spain, Sri Lanka and the United Kingdom.
+• A presence in 14 countries: Argentina, Australia, Botswana, Canada, India, Kenya, Mexico, Singapore, South Africa, Spain, Sri Lanka, Trinidad and Tobago, the United Kingdom and the United States.

 • Major global partnerships with leaders in the field including Pope Francis’ Scholas Occurrentes, Montessori, Yale Center for Emotional Intelligence, the Kindness Curriculum, the Centre for Healthy Minds and Amani.